aliclubb/atom-language-routeros-script/README.md

 # MikroTik RouterOS script language support in Atom

+ This is an updated version of Oleg Fomin's original package.
  RouterOS script syntax highlighting for Atom.
 Based on [RouterOS for TextMate 2](https://bitbucket.org/tiktuk/routeros.tmbundle) bundle.

 ## Links